cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 CredentialResponse as specified in {{create-credential-response}}.
 Implementations must also take care to avoid side-channel leakage (e.g., timing attacks) from helping differentiate these operations from a regular server response.
-Note that server implementations may choose to forego the construction of a simulated credential response message for an unregistered client if these client enumeration attacks can be mitigated through other application-specific means or are otherwise not applicable for their threat model.
+Note that this may introduce possible abuse vectors since the server's cost of generating a CredentialResponse is less than that of the client's cost of generating a CredentialRequest.
+Server implementations may choose to forego the construction of a simulated credential response message for an unregistered client if these client enumeration attacks can be mitigated through other application-specific means or are otherwise not applicable for their threat model.

 Preventing the second type of attack requires the server to supply a credential_identifier value for a given client identity, consistently between